 If you are visiting Princess Cays on a Princess cruise ship, your cruise line drink package will work on the island.
 However, if you are visiting on a Carnival cruise ship, your drink package will not work on Princess Cays.

 Castaway Cay is Disney Cruise Line’s private island in the Bahamas, formerly known as Gorda Cay.
-This exclusive port of call for DCL is located near Great Abaco Island in the Bahamas.
-This 3-mile long island is just over 70 miles north of Nassau and covers 1,000 acres.
+This exclusive DCL island, which is just over 70 miles north of Nassau, is three miles long and covers 1,000 acres.

-The good news is that Castaway Cay has a pier.
-Thus, cruisers can just walk ashore from the ship to experience stunning beaches alongside some Disney magic.
+Castaway Cay was the first cruise line private island to have a pier.
+This makes it easy for cruisers to walk ashore from the ship to experience stunning beaches along with a sprinkle of Disney magic.

 Family Beach is the largest of the Castaway Cay beaches.
 Here, you will find plenty of lounge chairs, colorful umbrellas, and hammocks scattered throughout the area.
 This is also where you will find many of the activities like watercraft rentals, snorkeling, and swimming.

-Serenity Bay Beach is the adults only area on Disney’s Castaway Cay.
-This area is exclusively for guests 18+.
+Serenity Bay Beach is the adults-only area on Disney’s Castaway Cay.
 While the adults are enjoying this slice of paradise, kids can enjoy supervised play in Scuttle’s Cove and teens can hang out at their own exclusive space, the Hideout.

 Cruisers can also partake in sports and various other complimentary activities during their day ashore, including basketball, beach volleyball, natural trails, and even a 5K.
 Additionally, families will love the Pelican Plunge water platform with two slides, a drench bucket, and water cannons.